Yahweasel/contraptcha/README.md

 The NSFW detector is called automatically by `generate.js`.
 You should not need to run it explicitly.

-The basica approach to NSFW detection and removal is this:
+The basic approach to NSFW detection and removal is this:

  * First, the image is generated with its normal prompt.
  * Then, it is run through `nsfw-detect.py`, which just determines the Bayesian